howicodestuff/howicodestuff.github.io/_posts/2018-1-17-vim-basics.md

 Vim is a really useful tool that provides us with unmatched productivity, ergonomy and above all, is fun to use and configurable to any person's needs.

-In this article we went through some of it's basic usage, such as changing text, searching and saving.
+In this article we went through some of its basic usage, such as changing text, searching and saving.
 In the future I will add a series of articles where we can explore Vim's abilities in depth.

 \**I wrote the Greek version of this article for the IEEE University of Ioannina Student Branch.
 You can check it out [here](http://ieeesb.uoi.gr/?p=2237).*
 <!--stackedit_data: